 What is a droopy eyelid or ptosis?

-A droopy eyelid, also called ptosis occurs when the muscle that elevates the eyelid (the levator palpebrae superioris muscle) is weak from various reasons.
+A droopy eyelid, also called ptosis, occurs when the muscle that lifts the eyelid (the levator palpebrae superioris muscle) is weak..
 The most common cause in children is when the levator palpebrae superioris does not develop well.
-This is present at birth and is called congenital ptosis.
-Less common, the muscle can become weak later in life later in life causing acquired ptosis.
-Ptosis can involve one or both upper eyelids to various degrees, with or without symmetry (Figure 1).
+This type of ptosis is present at birth and is called congenital ptosis.
+Less common, the muscle can become weak later in life later in life.
+This is called acquired ptosis.
+Ptosis can involve one or both upper eyelids and can be worse in one eye compared to the other.
+(Figure 1).

 Fig. 1: Ptosis can involve one or both upper eyelids.

 WHAT PROBLEMS CAN OCCUR AS A RESULT OF CHILDHOOD PTOSIS?

 If the ptosis is mild it is less likely to cause problems with the vision and does not need to be treated.
 An eye exam by a pediatric ophthalmologist is needed to see if the ptosis causes problems with vision and if treatment is needed.

 The droopy eyelid may cause: